Save

 UHF Radio

 To maximise your call for help, it’s always a good idea to check what station the repeater towers are on in the area you are travelling.
-When you’re not using your UHF to transmit, you can put it on SCAN which will allow you to pick up any talk on any station within range.
+When you’re not using your UHF to transmit, you can put it on ‘Scan’; this will allow you to pick up any talk on any station within range.
 This could be your last chance before strapping on your boots and heading for help!

-Now – get out there, have fun…but above all, stay safe!
+Now get out there, have fun – but above all, stay safe!

 What do you do to stay safe on the road?